 If I feel satisfied with the answers, then I am ready to speak out.

 Btw, all this is NOT to say we shouldn’t speak out strongly and often for fear of rocking the boat.
-On the contrary…I think it’s important for all of us to get our boats rocked regularly!
+On the contrary…I think it’s important for all of us to get our boats rocked regularly avoid righteous indignation!

-But just try to remember that having one’s boat rocked is a painful process and be prepared that even if you’re sharing important truths with a deep intention of love and connection, people are still going to get pissed at you.
+However, just try to remember that having one’s boat rocked is a painful process and be prepared that even if your righteous indignation includes sharing important truths with a deep intention of love and connection, people are still going to get pissed at you.

 Your job at that point is to do your best not to take it personally, stay grounded in love, and soldier on.